kata-ai/tslint-config-kata/CONTRIBUTING.md

 **Further reading:** The [TSLint documentation](https://palantir.github.io/tslint/2016/03/31/sharable-configurations-rules.html) on shareable configurations.

-## Adding custom rules
+### Custom rules directory

+Any additional custom TSLint rules must be added inside the `./src/rules` directory.
 Please follow the [TSLint documentation](https://palantir.github.io/tslint/develop/custom-rules/) on adding custom rules.
 Make sure to follow these conventions:

 - Rule identifiers are always kebab-cased.
 - Rule files are always camel-cased (`camelCasedRule.ts`).
 - Rule files must contain the suffix `Rule`.
 - The exported class must always be named `Rule` and extend from `Lint.Rules.AbstractRule`.

-Custom rules must be added inside the `./src/rules` directory.
-To load it into TSLint, make sure to add said folder to the `rulesDirectory` config.
+To load these custom rules into TSLint, make sure to add said folder to the `rulesDirectory` config.

 ```ts
 // ./src/base.ts